Priyanshumishra77/priyanshu.github.io/_pages/mooc-courses.md

 Machine Learning on Hardware
 --------------------
- - Pipelining
- - Caches, coherency protocols
+ - Verilog
+ - Neural Networks for Gates, Muxes and RAM
+ - Google colab
- - Superscalar and VLIW
+ - Quartus Prime and ModelSim

 Online Training program on VLSI SYSTEM DESIGN USING OPEN-SOURCE EDA
 --------------------